 Nevertheless, the afflicted middle finger did not act as a deterrent in his career, despite the digit being an important part in generating outswing.

 “It doesn't really affect me because (the finger) is about the same length as the other one (index finger),” he explained.

 The shortened finger clearly hasn't had any effect on Cummins's ability as a bowler, as he bagged seven wickets in his debut Test match.
-His six-wicket haul (6/32) meant he is the youngest Australian bowler to take five wickets in an inning.
+His six-wicket haul (6/32) meant he is the youngest Australian bowler to take five wickets in an innings.

 “(The two fingers) are the exact same length, which may aid the ball coming out of the fingers with a nice seam position,” Lee said.

-2019 scripted a new chapter in Pat Cummins’ career, as he became one of the two vice-captains of the Australian cricket team in Tests, alongside Travis Head.
+In 2019, Pat Cummins scripted a new chapter in his career, as he became one of the two vice-captains of the Australian cricket team in Tests, alongside Travis Head.
 He celebrated the appointment with a maiden 10-wicket haul against Sri Lanka.

 Since his return to the Test squad in 2017, Pat Cummins picked over 150 wickets in Test matches.